 What Is CyberKnife® Surgery Used For?

-CyberKnife® Robotic Radiosurgery treatment at Winthrop-University Hospital on Long Island, NY gives new hope to thousands of people with tumors and lesions, may of which were once considered inoperable.
+CyberKnife® Robotic Radiosurgery treatment at NYU Winthrop Hospital on Long Island, NY gives new hope to thousands of people with tumors and lesions, may of which were once considered inoperable.
 This non-invasive alternative to surgery is used for the treatment of both cancerous and non-cancerous tumors anywhere in the body.

 CyberKnife radiosurgery takes treatment of benign and malignant masses to a whole new level.
 CyberKnife delivers precise beams of high-dose radiation with extreme accuracy to tumors in the prostate, lung, brain, spine, liver, pancreas and kidney.
 Learn more about Conditions CyberKnife Treats.

-Winthrop-University Hospital’s CyberKnife Center is a worldwide leader among medical institutions offering breakthrough CyberKnife treatment.
-In addition to being one of the busiest and most experienced CyberKnife centers in the U.S., Winthrop experts have trained physicians from around the world in the use of CyberKnife technology.
+NYU Winthrop Hospital’s CyberKnife Center is a worldwide leader among medical institutions offering breakthrough CyberKnife treatment.
+In addition to being one of the busiest and most experienced CyberKnife centers in the U.S., NYU Winthrop experts have trained physicians from around the world in the use of CyberKnife technology.

 What is CyberKnife?